sweattep/modern_quotes/README.md

 >Who's torturing the kids with the proverbial pop quiz?

 >People are quicker to correct a wrong answer than to answer a question

+>Gambling and sports betting have completely taken the purity and the fun away from the game at times.